Reyniergc/Classic-Arcade-Game-Clone/README.md

 **__class Player extends DrawImagesOnCanvas {}__**

-The DrawRandomImagesOnCanvas class draw the bonus points and the extra life (heart) randomly.
+The DrawRandomImagesOnCanvas class draws the bonus points and the extra life (heart) randomly.

 constructor(bonus_img_name, coordinate_x, coordinate_y) {}
 __bonus_img_name__   Represent the image to draw the bonus